harana-oss/deb-rust/README.md

 # deb-rust

-a pure Rust library for building and reading Deb packages.
+A pure Rust library for building and reading Deb packages.

 deb-rust provides an easy to use, programmatic interface for reading and writing Deb packages.
 It currently supports only binary deb packages.